 Risk management is evolving in the financial services industry.
-Traditionally, risk was managed by the risk management and compliance functions, but responsibilities are now moving to the front-line.
+Traditionally, risk management and compliance functions managed risk, but responsibilities are shifting to the front-line.

 A Risk in Review study from PwC reveals that a number of leading companies are shifting risk management to the front-line.
 It strengthens the organization’s risk culture and accountability, and reinforces the defense lineup.